There’s a new player on the nootropic scene — it’s called Flmodafinil.

 They also prefer to sell the generic versions of the drug, which has the same dose, and high quality as the brand name, but without the price tag.

-Generic versions of modafinil like Modalert, and Modvigil cost between $0.70 and $2.00 per tablet, which is significantly cheaper than the brand name options.
+Generic versions of modafinil like Modalert and Modvigil cost between $0.80 and $2.80 per tablet— which is significantly cheaper than the brand name options.

 Even armodafinil, which is slightly more expensive, is still much cheaper than brand name options.
-A single tab of Waklert or Artvigil costs users between $0.90 and $2.50 per tablet.
-Much more affordable.
+A single tab of Waklert or Artvigil costs users between $0.77 and $2.99 per tablet.

-Flmodafinil is just like modafinil but with a twist.
+Flmodafinil is just like modafinil but comes with a twist.

-Allow me to explain byt first discussing the different types of modafinil currently available.
+Allow me to explain by first discussing the different types of modafinil currently available.

-Most chemicals come in 2 main versions.
+Most chemicals come in two main versions.
 We call these versions enantiomers.

 The best way to explain what an enantiomer is is by talking about our hands.